MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadLine/Set-PSReadLineOption.md

 ### -HistorySavePath

 Specifies the path to the file where history is saved.
 Computers running Windows or non-Windows platforms store the file in different locations.
-The file name is stored in a variable `$($host.Name)_history.txt`, for example `ConsoleHost_history.txt`.
+The filename is stored in a variable `$($host.Name)_history.txt`, for example `ConsoleHost_history.txt`.

 If you don't use this parameter, the default path is as follows: